IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 3. Address common causes:
    - **Exit code 137**: Indicates an out‑of‑memory condition.
 Increase the container’s memory allocation.
    - **Exit code 1**: Indicates a configuration error.
-Verify environment variables and volume mounts.
+Verify the environment variables and the volume mounts.
    - **Exit code 126**: Indicates a permission issue.
-Ensure that mounted volumes have the correct file permissions.
+Ensure that the mounted volumes have the correct file permissions.

 4. Restart the container with verbose logging:
    ```bash